-One of the key exhibits in our upcoming Fire!
+One of the key exhibits in our Fire!
 Fire! exhibition is an extremely early surviving fire engine, made by John Keeling in London around 1678.
 The conservation of this rare fire engine proved to be quite a challenge, revealing some surprising secrets.
 We spoke to head of Conservation and Collection Care, Rob Payton, about transforming this machine.

 Why did this fire engine need restoration?
 What sort of state was it in before?

 We've had this object on display in the museum for years.
 It was labelled as a fire engine, but it looked like just a large barrel, with a weathered column of iron and copper alloy in the middle.
 It’s been like that since it first arrived in the London Museum, back in 1928.
 We were very surprised to discover an early photograph of the fire engine, probably Victorian or Edwardian, that showed it intact- with wheels and pumping arms attached.
 We also found a print, held by the Pepys Library in Cambridge, which showed Keeling’s original design in use.
 So we knew we had a lot of rebuilding to do.

 How did you reconstruct the lost bits of the engine?

 We worked with a company named Croford Coachbuilders, who are some of the only people in the country who can do this kind of work.
 This is a hugely complex project- it requires not just great accuracy, but also familiarity with skills that have been out of use for decades.
 They were thrilled to be asked, it was an excellent challenge for their team.
 We were very confident in them as well, because they’ve been working with us for over twenty years, helping us to keep the Lord Mayor’s coach in good condition.